Happy Thanksgiving! Please note that there are no classes November 25th-December 1st.

 Use of the internet

 You should not search for potential solutions to problems online or elsewhere.
 (Especially searching for the problem statement!)
-Using the internet in this way to search for answers is against our Course Policies!
+Using the internet to find answers is against our course policies!
 Instead, if you need some assistance with a particular problem, we welcome you to ask questions on your course message board.
 Your instructor and other AoPS staff members will be happy to help.

 Again, the solution that you submit should be your own solution in your own words.
-If you copy a solution from the internet into your submission, this is misrepresenting another person's work as your own.
-If you are reading a solution from the internet as you create your submission, this is misrepresenting another person's work as your own.
+If you copy a solution from the internet into your submission, this is misrepresenting the work as your own.
+If you are reading a solution from the internet as you create your submission, this is also misrepresenting work that is not your own.

 Working with parents and tutors